dhrxv03/weather-app-js/README.md

 # Weather App using JavaScript

-Simple Weather App in Python made using openweathermap.org
+Simple Weather App in JavaScript made using openweathermap.org

 How to run the program :